 Eleven-Month Faculty

 Faculty members employed on an eleven-month or twelve-month service day basis shall receive non-service days based on the twelve (12) month period of the contract (August 1 - July 31).
-The number of non-service days each year is based on the number of workdays in the academic year less the number of days eleven-month faculty members are contracted to work.
+The number of non-service days each year is calculated based on the number of possible service days in the academic year less the number of days eleven-month faculty members are contracted to work.
 These non-service days are not cumulative and must be used within the academic year.
 If non-service days are not used by the end of the academic year, non-duty days will be forfeited.

 Non-service days are not paid days since eleven-month faculty members are only paid for contracted days.
 When non-service days are used, faculty members will not see a reduction in their pay because their contracted days are paid throughout the twelve months.
 If eleven-month faculty members terminate during the academic year, their salary will be recalculated based on the number of days worked and non-service days used, and their final paycheck will be based on monies due for days worked for the academic year.

 The President, or designee, shall make every effort to insure that non-service days are used in order to provide employees with vacation and/or time off.
 Non-service days are requested through Workday at least ten (10) working days prior to the use thereof.
+Contact Human Resources should you have questions regarding the calculation of non-service days.

 Ten-Month Faculty